-CCP stands for Comprehensive Community Planning.
-CCP takes a holistic look at the community, including things like health, housing, land stewardship, language and culture, jobs and economic development, and governance.
+Comprehensive Community Planning, or CCP, . takes a holistic look at the community, including things like health, housing, land stewardship, language and culture, jobs and economic development, and governance.

-CCP's are the big- picture plans that help ensure other plans (i.e. land use plans, economic development strategies, health and education plans) work together.
+CCPs are the big- picture plans that help ensure other plans (such as land use plans, economic development strategies, health and education plans) work together.
 CCPs are created by the community, for the community, and involve a high degree of community engagement in every stage of the process.

-- A map and vision for the future based on community values and priorities
+- set out a clear vision for the future, based on community values and priorities

 The CCP Process

-The typical CCP process takes 1.5 to 2 years, but the process varies between each community.
+The typical CCP process takes 2to 3 years, but the process varies between each community.
 The process works through 5 phases, each answering an important question about the community: